Tienisto/routerino/README.md

 ## Motivation

+I don't like to manually declare all routes.

+I don't want to use `build_runner` to have type-safe routes.

-I don't like to manually declare all routes and just push a widget and that's it!
+I just want to push a widget and that's it!

 The problems: